Jump to main content

 • Ensuring that Colorado state sales tax is not charged when making purchases;

-• Completing and submitting any additional backup documentation for purchases that require an Official Function Form, a Cash/Non Cash Award form, a purchase waiver, or purchase approval letters and emails; and
+• Completing and submitting any additional backup documentation for purchases that require an Alcohol Approval Form, a gift card waiver, or purchase approval letters and emails.

 • Card Reallocator Responsibilities

-Individuals who reallocate/reconcile PCard statements are responsible for the following:
+Individuals who reallocate/reconcile PCard transactions are responsible for the following:

-• Reallocate all PCard transactions to the appropriate and accurate account string for their assigned cardholders prior to the PCard reallocation deadline each month; and
+• Reallocating all PCard transactions to the appropriate and accurate account string for their assigned cardholders prior to the PCard reallocation deadline each month; and

-• Enter clear and concise descriptions of business purchases for each cardholder transaction.
+• Entering clear and concise descriptions of business purchases for each cardholder transaction.

 • Fund Approver Responsibilities